 I don’t necessarily consider accessories to be the same as modifications.
 This is where I’ve collected the “nice-to-haves” in a place that’s separate from the “mods.”
 Click the submenu items to for more details.
 Here is a summary:

-Findway Floor Liners – (10/2/17) – Yes, you saw the WeatherTech floor liners above.
-I decided to give Findway floor liners a try.
+Findway Floor Liners – I tried WeatherTech floor liners first.
+Later, I decided to give Findway floor liners a try.
 I prefer their carpeted look and improved “traction” when wearing dress shoes.
 They’re made in Canada, where people know snow, ice, and salt, so they’re bound to be durable.
 They’re also less expensive than WeatherTech even though they include protection for the “hump” in the back seat.
 Read more about these liners in this entry.